-The HOOT scholarship is for non-resident students only.
+The HOOT scholarship is for non-FLORIDA-resident students only.
 Enrollment in 12 or more credits is required for disbursement of this scholarship each semester (Fall/Spring).
 Renewal requirements include a 3.0 FAU institutional GPA and a minimum of 30 earned credits at the end of the academic year for each year that payment was received.

 Athletic scholarships are determined and offered to students by the Athletic Department.
 Grant-in-Aids are signed by the student and the coach before the academic year begins, serving as the agreement and providing guidelines of the scholarship.